 What to expect from your day in court

 If you’re facing a criminal charge, you might wonder what to expect on court day.
 Even looking at a courthouse can be daunting for a person who has to go stand in front of a judge.
-Here are some tips for walking into court prepared:
+From your Criminal Defense Lawyer Savannah GA, Here are some tips for walking into court prepared:

 What to do before your court date